 Hong Kong is one of the most popular jurisdictions in which to register a location independent business.
-Unfortunately, opening a local business bank account has become nearly impossible in recent years.
+Unfortunately, opening a local business bank account has become nearly impossible for non-residents.
 That is, until neat.hk came along.
 In this guide, I review the service and explain how best to use it.

 There have been multiple reports recently (2019) about issues with neat.
 It seems that most of those issues are related to the EUR product but some have also been related to the HKD product.
 I recommend caution in the short-medium term.